 In mid-March, after registering for your summer program, complete the UNL Summer Aid Application: MyRED / Financial Aid tab – Manage/Summer Aid Application.

-Remember that you must enroll in a minimum of 6 credit hours in order to be eligible for Summer aid.
+Remember that you must enroll in a minimum of 4 credit hours in order to be eligible for half-time and at least 6 credit hours for three-quarters Summer aid.
 You may meet this requirement with a combination of education abroad courses, on-campus UNL courses, distance UNL courses, etc.

 Many students study abroad on a UNL Faculty-Led program for 3 credits during the Pre-Session of the Summer term.
-As you plan, keep in mind that you will not receive Summer aid until the session in which you meet the 6 credit hour requirement.
+As you plan, keep in mind that you will not receive Summer aid until the session in which you meet the minimum credit hour requirement to be eligible for financial aid.
 This means that you may be billed for your study abroad program prior to receiving your aid.

 Also, the academic (and financial aid) year runs from the Fall term through the Summer term.
 Some students exhaust much of their available aid for the year in the Fall and Spring terms, leaving fewer options by the time Summer arrives.
 Your OSFA advisor will discuss your options with you.